ebremstedt/script_table/README.md

 ## Note

 This is a small example, but some tables really do have 100+ fields.
-Doing this manually will not be very fun, _trust me_
+Doing this manually would not be very fun